s3alfisc/fwildclusterboot/cran-comments.md

 ## Submission of 0.9

 + no errors, warnings or messages on github actions for ubuntu, mac, windows
-+ no errors, warnings or messages on `rhub::check_for_cran`
++ no errors, warnings on `rhub::check_for_cran`
-+ no errors, warnings or messages on win-devel
++ no errors, warnings on win-devel

+but two notes, one of which I believe is a false positive & the other I don't understand:

-except for one note: "Found the following (possibly) invalid URLs:
+Note 1: "Found the following (possibly) invalid URLs:
   URL: https://journals.sagepub.com/doi/full/10.1177/1536867X19830877
     From: man/boottest.Rd
           man/boottest.felm.Rd